Product storytelling: beyond the basics

 The magic continues with movement.
 Those satisfying micro-interactions make apps feel alive: the gentle bounce when you refresh your iPhone screen, Netflix's smooth preview animations as you hover over shows.
 Progress bars become mini-stories themselves - ask any fitness app user who's watched their daily step count climb toward a goal, feeling more motivated with each step.

-Colors quietly shape these stories too.
+Colors quietly shape these stories, too.
 Meditation apps use calming blues to help users relax, while fitness apps energize with bold oranges.
 This subtle psychology guides emotions without saying a word.

 Content storytelling